gatsbyjs/gatsby/docs/docs/reference/functions/getting-started.md

 Query strings and common body content types are automatically parsed and available at `req.query` and `req.body`

-Read more about [supported data formats](/docs/reference/functions/middleware-and-helpers) for information about support for Buffer and Steam via a custom `config`.
+Read more about [supported data formats](/docs/reference/functions/middleware-and-helpers) for information about support for Buffer and Stream via a custom `config`.

 ```js:title=src/api/contact-form.js
 export default function contactFormHandler(req, res) {